Woodford Bridge: 19th and 20th century expansion

+Barnardo’s Garden City for Boys

+Woodford Bridge was home to the Barnardo’s Garden City for Boys, opened in 1912.
+The 50-acre site was purchased by the Dr Barnardo’s Homes foundation in 1909 and could accommodate around 700 boys from destitute backgrounds.

+The home consisted of cottage-style buildings set within gardens, each overseen by a matron “mother” figure with the boys being her “sons”.
+The complex also included a chapel, hospital, library, club rooms, swimming pool, bakery, and sports fields for football and cricket.

+The Barnardo’s Garden City closed in 1977.

 Notable features

-Its notable features include St Paul's Church, Woodford Bridge.

-There is a small Primary School and Nursery, Roding Primary School.

-There are also local amenities, including supermarkets, restaurants and cafe’s.

-St. Pauls Church offers a variety of services and a nearby lake located 100 metres to the right.
+Its notable features include St Paul's Church, Woodford Bridge, which offers a variety of services and a nearby lake located 100 metres to the right.
+The population expansion in the area had led the ancient parish church of St Mary's Church, Woodford to rent an infant school for services in 1851.
+A permanent church was built in 1854 as a district chapelry.
+It suffered a fire in 1886, after which it was rebuilt in a Neo-Gothic version of the Decorated style.

+There is a small primary school and nursery, Roding Primary School.
+There are also local amenities, including supermarkets, restaurants and cafes.

 Transportation

-Woodford Bridge is served by London Buses routes 275 and W14.
+Woodford Bridge is served by London Buses routes 275 and W12.
 The 275 connects to Barkingside, Woodford Station (Central Line), Woodford Green, Highams Park and Walthamstow.
-The W14 connects to South Woodford tube station, Snaresbrook, Wanstead, Leytonstone and Leyton.
-Route 549 runs every 70 minutes (South Woodford to Loughton via Buckhurst Hill), the closest bus stop from Woodford Bridge is located on Chigwell Road.
+The W12 connects to South Woodford tube station, Snaresbrook, Wanstead, Leytonstone, Whipps Cross and Walthamstow.
+Route W14 runs every 1 hour (Whipps Cross to Loughton via Buckhurst Hill), the closest bus stop from Woodford Bridge is located on Chigwell Road.

 The closest station is Woodford.
 It is served by the Central Line and located approximately 1 mile from Woodford Bridge.

 Trains run towards West Ruislip and Ealing Broadway via Central London.
 And eastbound services towards Epping.

 This station is the start of the ‘Hainault loop’.
-Services run from Woodford to Hainault via Chigwell and Grange Hill every half an hour.
+Services run from Woodford to Hainault via Chigwell and Grange Hill every 30 minutes.